-Level 3: Under this level, fair value is determined using inputs that are not observable.
+Level 3: Fair value is determined using inputs that are not observable.
 Advantage has no assets or liabilities that use level 3 inputs.

 The Corporation's activities expose it to a variety of financial risks that arise as a result of its exploration, development, production, and financing activities such as: